 Security is all about the long game

-While some cynics may claim the DATA proposal is somewhat knee-jerk, the reality is the threat that hackers pose to consumers, corporations and governments is not one that can be dealt with easily or quickly.
-And it’s this realisation that every one of us needs to take into account to ensure we operate happily and securely in this digital age.
+While some cynics may claim the DATA proposal is somewhat knee-jerk, the reality is the threat that hackers pose to consumers, corporations and governments are not one that can be dealt with easily or quickly.
+And it’s this realization that every one of us needs to take into account to ensure we operate happily and securely in this digital age.